Follow these instructions to unsubscribe users from receiving Mixpanel email messages.

 Manually re-subscribe a single user

-If you need to manually remove the $unsubscribed property from a user profile, effectively re-subscribing the user, hover over the property in his/her people profile and click the trash can icon.
+If you need to manually remove the $unsubscribed property from a user profile, effectively re-subscribing the user, hover over the property in his/her user profile and click the trash can icon.

 Manually unsubscribe users in bulk via CSV